fsprojects-archive/zzarchive-docker-fsharp/README.md

 F# is a cross-platform, functional programming language.
 It features a strong type system, type inference, type providers and a lot of the niceties of OCaml.
-These Docker images lets you get started with F# quickly and build applications based on F#.
+These Docker images let you get started with F# quickly and build applications based on F#.

 The `mono` image contains the latest mono version with F#, whereas the `core`